 Veneers are durable, and up to most usual things your teeth do.
 But porcelain is a kind of glass; it can be damaged or destroyed.
 Following a few guidelines can help you avoid damaged veneers and additional dental costs.

 Practice daily oral hygiene.
 Brush and floss veneered teeth just as you do your natural teeth.

 Avoid excessive biting or chewing.
 Using teeth to chew on bones, crack nutshells, or chew on pencils, fingernails, and other hard objects are just a few things that can lead to damaged veneers.

 Limit foods and drinks that cause staining.
 Although your new veneers don’t typically stain, the teeth around them can.
 This means your shiny teeth with the brighter veneers may look unnatural next to your darker natural teeth.

 Get protection for bruxism/athletics.
 Excess grinding or clenching of teeth can put severe stress on veneers, as can contact sports.
-You can get a custom-made (the best and safest kind) mouth guard at Warner Lakes Dental Brisbane.
+You can get a custom-made mouthguard at Warner Lakes Dental.